LVermunt92/YogaFuelPlan/replit.md

 # User Preferences
 Preferred communication style: Simple, everyday language.
 **CRITICAL DEVELOPMENT RULE**: Never remove existing functionality, features, or logic without explicit user permission.
 Always ask twice before removing anything.
 Only make additive changes unless specifically requested to remove features.
 Preserve all working functionality by default.
+**GLUTEN-FREE RECIPE ADAPTATIONS**: When creating gluten-free versions of wheat-based recipes, carefully consider appropriate flour substitutions and binding agents that maintain the right density, texture, and taste of the original recipe.
+Use combinations like almond flour + tapioca starch, rice flour + xanthan gum, or other proven gluten-free flour blends rather than simple 1:1 substitutions.

 # System Architecture
 - **UI/UX Decisions**: Utilizes `shadcn/ui` built on `Radix UI` primitives with `Tailwind CSS` and CSS variables for theming, focusing on a streamlined interface.
 Color schemes are standardized across the application (emerald, yellow, green, blue, orange for KPIs; gray for general UI; green/blue/orange for meal cards).
 Mobile layouts are optimized for responsiveness.